Timetec/civic-issue-tracker/README.md

                 *   **Geocoding API**
                 *   **Maps Static API**
             3. Create a new API Key under "Credentials".
-            4.  **Important**: For security, restrict your API key to your development and production domains.
+            4.  **Important**: For security, restrict your Maps API key to your development and production domains using "Website restrictions".

 4.  **Run the Application**
     Start the local development server: